firetdev/instant_engine/README.md

 **Instant Engine v1 is not yet completed and I do not recommend attempting to create a game with the current version**

+## Installing and compiling
+The only requirement for compiling an Instant Engine project (other than the engine itself is SFML 3.

+To use the engine, clone the repo (or just the "engine" folder.
+In your project, you'll include "engine.h", which contains all the includes necessary.

 ## Design and features
 Instant Engine uses a hybrid of a data-oriented ECS (Entity-Component System) and an object-oriented inheritence system.
 Games are made up of **Scenes**, which in turn are made up of
 **Entities** (and, eventually, **UIElements**).